Juheon811/Juheon811.github.io/community.md

 ---

 #### Comprehensive conclusion
-Community 1 shows distinct differences from other groups in all of the White, Black, and Asian populations, and can be seen as the largest and most diverse region. <br>
-Community 0 and 2 have a similar distribution for each race, and are generally interpreted as small and highly homogeneous areas. <br>
-In many cases, KS statistics are high, so it can be important to consider that the difference in distribution shape itself is large in addition to the simple average. <br>
+Community 1 shows distinct differences from other groups in all of the White, Black, and Asian populations, and can be seen as the largest and most diverse region.
+Community 0 and 2 have a similar distribution for each race, and are generally interpreted as small and highly homogeneous areas.
+In many cases, KS statistics are high, so it can be important to consider that the difference in distribution shape itself is large in addition to the simple average.

 ---